 The largest barrier I’ve found for people getting their photography business started is choosing a name.
 Photography business names are hard, but in this guide, I’ll give you a step by step method for choosing your photography business name.
-I’ll also give you an awesome photography business name generator (which you can download for free at the end of this article).
+I’ll also give you an awesome photography business name generator (which you can download for free below).

 But before you dive into this process, if you haven’t started your photography business yet, I want to give you permission.

 You’ve Been Knighted